Hong Kong media tycoon Jimmy Lai found guilty in landmark national security trial, faces possible life sentence - Local News 8

 Both the Chinese Embassy in Washington and the Hong Kong government have warned against “external forces” interfering with internal affairs and judicial process.

-On Friday, China’s foreign ministry said the central government “firmly supports (Hong Kong) in safeguarding national security in accordance with the law and punishing crimes that endanger national security.”
+Following Lai’s conviction, China’s foreign ministry said the central government “firmly supports (Hong Kong) in safeguarding national security and punishing crimes endangering national security in accordance with the law.”

 In a separate statement on Friday, responding to a US congressional committee report on China’s human rights record, which included criticism of Lai’s imprisonment and treatment, the Hong Kong government accused US officials of trying to “interfere with the judicial proceedings in (Hong Kong) by means of political power in order to procure a defendant’s evasion of the criminal justice process.”